graphcommerce-org/graphcommerce/.changeset/clean-poets-think.md

 '@graphcommerce/ecommerce-ui': minor
 ---

-Created a new TelephoneElement component to make re-use easier
+Created a new `<TelephoneElement />` component to make re-use easier.